 Customers can purchase an optional battery backup ($249), which will provide up to three days of protection if power gets shut off.

 Many pipes will burst when the water trapped inside them freezes and expands.
 That's why, in addition to water leaks, this Resideo (a division of Honeywell) sensor can also detect temperature changes and humidity, and send you an alert when things get too cold.
 The Lyric sensor runs on two AA batteries, which are rated to last up to three years.
 It includes a 4-foot cable, the entire length of which can detect leaks.

-When the Lyric Freeze detects a leak, it sends an alert to your phone and emits a 100-dB alarm.
+When the sensor detects a leak, it sends an alert to your phone and emits a 100-dB alarm.
 It also connects directly to your Wi-Fi — no hub needed.
 Resideo's products also work with a wide range of smart-home systems.

 Not only can the Phyn Plus Smart Water Assistant alert you if there's a leak, but it can also automatically shut off the water coming into your home, which is why it's the best water leak detector with a shutoff valve.

 Phyn's super-smart water assistant has a series of blue LEDs along one edge that give the illusion of flowing water.
 Inside the device is a water-flow sensor, as well as some interesting algorithms that can detect leaks throughout your house based on water pressure.
 It can even tell the difference between a toilet flushing and a drip from a faucet, and give you insights into how much water you're using.
 So, you don't need to install remote sensors throughout your house.